AndrewHumphries/Bloccit/notes.md

 Post.create calls the create method on the Post class.
 Creates a new row in the database, and inserts what's passed as arguments into that row.

 Arguments passed were the title and body.
-Passed them as a Hash — Keys are symbols corresponding to attribute names in the model, values are what I set the attributes to (passed as strings).
+Passed them as a Hash — keys are symbols corresponding to attribute names in the model, values are what I set the attributes to (passed as strings).

 This is what happens when we click submit on a post.